Video is an incredibly powerful medium that makes it easier than ever to evoke emotion and forge human connections at scale.

 Video Analytics and Video Marketing ROI

-In 2018, 85% of companies reported using some form of video analytics and the number of organizations leveraging intermediate or advanced analytics is on the rise.
+In 2020, 73% of companies reported using some form of video analytics to measure the effectiveness of their video content.
 If you’re not tracking the performance of your video content—and learning from it—you risk being left in the dust.

 Video data can provide a lot of insight.
 Whereas you can typically only indicate if someone viewed or downloaded more traditional content formats (like eBooks and whitepapers), you can pull detailed information for video about level of engagement, such as how long people watched, what parts they rewatched, and more.

 What you track will differ based on your goals for each specific video.